Nutritional supplements are a massive industry. But the efficacy and safety of said supplements are questionable.

 Hydration.
 Speaking of electrolytes, supplements that support hydration are in high demand.
-A category investors want to back, Nestle’s acquisition of Liquid I.V. validated the market.
+A category investors want to back, Unilever’s acquisition of Liquid I.V. validated the market.
 Following suit, Cure Hydration recently raised a $2.6M seed round.
 That’s on the heels of Hydrant’s $5.7M Series A in May.
 Gaining ground, keep an eye out for LMNT, a clean electrolyte mix co-founded by paleo expert Robb Wolf.

 Celebrity-backed.
 As ingredients become increasingly commoditized, brands are reliant on athletes, influencers, or celebrities to stand out from the crowd.
 More and more, celebs are going it alone, starting their own supplement companies.

 Earlier this year, Tom Brady’s TB12 acquired VitalFit Nutrition.
 Since then, supplement sales have become a growing segment of the business.
 October saw Laird Superfood, a plant-based nutrition company from surfer Laird Hamilton, IPO — the company is now valued north of $400M.

 Ladder, a supplement company started by Arnold Schwarzenegger, LeBron James, and Lindsey Vonn, was acquired by Beachbody-owned Openfit.
 And just last week, tennis star Venus Williams launched Happy Viking, a vegan protein brand.